Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

 3. Contoso needs a full infrastructure monitoring and management solution containing the following abilities.
 It is important that all of the machine data be captured and searchable by their teams.
 Software Update Management is an area that needs to be addressed, as patches need to be distributed in timely manner.
 Contoso needs a tool to determine where they stand if an outbreak or issue occurs.
 Also, whenever there is a system outage or the problem question comes up "what changed", the solution should be able to provide that type of information to the SOC.
 Security is a must in the cloud age, so Contoso needs a great dashboard and set of solutions that can help them understand the current status of their deployment and capture all logs in case of a breach.
 All of this together needs to allow for the creation of customer alerts Contoso can build on their own.
 They want these alerts to be flexible based on real machine data, emails to the trouble-ticket system and notifications sent to smartphones.
 These notifications should be accompanied by a professional mobile application not just the ability to log into a webpage from a smartphone.
 Finally, the customer has a huge SQL Server footprint with more than 150 applications relying on the DBMS.
 The solution should proactively provide feedback about the SQL Servers to help Contoso to correct known errors that Microsoft should correct on all SQL Servers.

 4. Contoso is also looking for an Application Monitoring Solution that can provide end-to-end monitoring and visibility of their applications.
-It needs to allow the team to drill into the data and determine which pieces of the application are not performing well including the dependences such as the SQL Server and any queries that are running in the background.
+It needs to allow the team to drill into the data and determine which pieces of the application are not performing well including the dependencies such as the SQL Server and any queries that are running in the background.
 They also need to have a web monitoring solution providing up/down tests from spots all over the globe and the ability to tell them when the application is not performing as expected.
 Performance testing is something they have lacked for a long time, but they have a good understanding of the applications in their current deployments.
 Contoso needs the ability to perform simple performance tests that will help them benchmark and size their VMs without having to run a bunch of code or invest in expensive tools or consultants.
 One final aspect that is important to Contoso is the ability to create Application Layer Alerts which need to show up in the portal.
 Also, the Application Management Solution needs to integrate with the Management and Monitoring solution.
 This means that all of the data from Application Performance Management (APM) should flow into the other management system.

 5. Contoso are concerned about the potential complexity of having separate monitoring solutions for infrastructure and applications.
-They are looking for an integrated approach that offers consistency for log search, alerting, analytics and dashboarding across all of their monitoring and diagnostics data.
+They are looking for an integrated approach that offers consistency for log search, alerting, analytics and dash boarding across all of their monitoring and diagnostics data.

 ### Customer objections